-SES Archive – means the SES record management system.
+SES Archive – means SES record management system.

-- Personal data will be processed fairly and lawfully.
+- Personal data is processed fairly and lawfully.

-- Data will only be collected and used for specified purposes.
+- Data is only collected and used for specified purposes.

-- Data will be adequate, relevant and not excessive.
+- Data collected is adequate, relevant and not excessive.

-- Data will be accurate and up to date.
+- Data collected is accurate and up to date.

-- Data will not be held any longer than necessary.
+- Data is not be held any longer than necessary.

-- Data will be kept safe from unauthorised access, accidental loss or damage.
+- Data is kept safe from unauthorised access, accidental loss or damage.

-- Data will not routinely be transferred to a country outside the European Economic Area, unless that country has equivalent levels of protection for personal data*.
+- Data is not routinely transferred to a country outside the European Economic Area, unless that country has equivalent levels of protection for personal data*.

 * It may sometimes be necessary to transfer personal information overseas.
-Any transfers made will be in compliance with Data Protection Law.
-In some cases, the SES will need to provide personal data to local agents outside the European Economic area in order to apply for named permits or in order to provide emergency support.
-The SES will make all possible endeavours to contract with local agents appropriately to protect the personal data of all its stakeholders.
+Any transfers made are in compliance with Data Protection Law.
+In some cases, SES will need to provide personal data to local agents outside the European Economic area in order to apply for named permits or in order to provide emergency support.
+SES makes all possible endeavours to contract with local agents appropriately to protect the personal data of all its stakeholders.